Looking for a local, pick-your-own farm in Eastern Connecticut? Scroll down this page and you will see the U-Pick farms in Eastern Connecticut,

 traffic light onto Colonel Ledyard Highway.
 We are on the left right after

-click here.
+Ledyard High School.
+Click here for a map and directions.
 Crops are usually available in August, September, October.

 Open: Pick your own Friday & Saturday 10-5 and Sunday 12-5 and by special